-Jamesburg/Cachagua, Monterey County.
+San Juan Canyon, San Benito County.
 CAL FIRE San Benito-Monterey Unit.
 See attached map.

-4. Treatment methods and equipment:
+4. Treatment methods and equipment that will be used:

 Treatment will include reducing the existing fuel of mixed chaparral vegetation by approximately 60%.
-Native vegetation targeted for removal will include chamise, California sagebrush, and black sage.
-Broadleaf species present include madrone, manzanita, ceanothus, canyon live oak, and scrub oak.
-These broad leaf species will be retained to present a mosaic effect but may be reduced in density where necessary to obtain the 60% reduction target.
+Native vegetation targeted for removal will include chamise, California sagebrush, and black sage that commonly occur within the project area.
+Broadleaf species present within the project include madrone, manzanita, ceanothus, canyon live oak, and scrub oak.
+These broad leaf species will be retained to present a mosaic effect but may be thinned where necessary to obtain the 60% reduction target.

 Live trees will only be cut when they present a hazard to the road access and fuel break.
 Annual grasses and forbs will be left untreated.
 Shrub vegetation will be cut at ground level and root structures left in place to reduce the potential for erosion.
 All cut vegetation will be chipped on site and spread to a depth of less than 4 inches, masticated with light equipment, or piled and burned on site under Monterey Bay Air Resources District permit.

 Most work will be performed by California National Guard hand crews and CAL FIRE hand crews using hand tools and chain saws.
-If available, a masticator may be utilized on areas conducive to use of heavy equipment.
+If available, a masticator may be utilized on areas conducive to mastication.
 All pile burning will be by CAL FIRE engine companies or hand crews during periods of low fire danger.